The Best Way to Clean and Brighten Grout and Tiles

 Clean the Tiles

-For most types of tile, including porcelain and ceramic, warm water and dish soap will do the trick.
+For most types of tile, including porcelain and ceramic, a DIY grout cleaner of warm water and dish soap will do the trick.
 "Diluted vinegar is a common recommendation, but vinegar is very acidic," says Robb Roderick, a technical trainer at the National Tile Contractors Association.
 "If the solution is too strong, you'll weaken and damage the grout, and vinegar can etch stone tiles."
-Instead, spray the gentler solution of water and dish soap, then wipe with a damp microfiber or cloth.
+Instead, spray the gentler solution of water and dish soap, then wipe with a damp microfiber towel or cloth.

 Use Steam to Scrub Bathroom Tiles

 In the bathroom, you're probably dealing not only with surface dirt and debris, but also soap scum residue, which can be harder to remove.
 Make it easy on yourself by spritzing the tiled floors and shower walls with surface cleaner, then cranking the hot water for five minutes until steam builds.
 Wait 20 minutes and the tiles will be noticeably easier to wipe clean with a cloth.

 Time to turn your attention to the grout lines between those clean tiles.
 How grimy the grout gets may come down to what it's made of: Traditional grout is a mixture of sand and cement, though more modern options include latex and other polymers to help boost their stain-resistance.
 No matter what stains you're facing, water and patience will be your two best tools.
 Start by spraying the grout with hot water and scrubbing with a stiff bristle brush or a grout brush, to lift any dirt or grime on the surface.
 "If you have a steam cleaner on hand, that's especially effective," says Melissa Maker, author of Clean My Space ($15.01, amazon.com).
 Apply steam directly to the grout, then use your brush to scrub in a circular motion.
 "Blot any moisture away with a rag, and once the grout dries it may look good as new."